AssafUni/bci4als-online/README.md

 ## Project Structure

-The repository is structured into 4 directories:
+The repository is structured into 5 directories:

 - Offline- Matlab code used for offline training.
 - Online- Matlab code used for online training.
 - Python- Python code that works with the online Matlab code.
 - Headset54- Materials regarding the headset wiring and additional guiding materials, etc...
+- Documents- Important documents including but not limited to- A general guide and where to go next, UX and video, Product specification document and more...

 ### Offline